wz30/duke_graduate/README.md

 - Until 4/5/2021, I am not doing very well in this semester and I just figure out why that would happen.
 The main reason is that I made myself super busy and that hurts my confidence.
 TA in 201 is not a good choice for me since it takes up lots up time to grade the homework and ECE 568 projects take more time.
 Anyway, I need to catch up where I left.

-### Fall Semster 2020
-- machine leaning in CS department
-- computer security in ECE
-- Introduction to AI in CS
-- Algorithms in real world undergrad courses in CS
-- SLIM - network research

 ### Winter break(two months or more)
 - Since school ends Fall early, we have two months winter break ever.
 It is the longest one ever.
 - I had an ambitious and detailed plan but it did not work very well.